nelsoniu/vaccine_accessibility/data/data_source.md

 ### Malaysia

-1. The list of vaccination sites from gov.my: [link](https://www.vaksincovid.gov.my/en/ppv/)
+1. The list of vaccination sites from gov.my: [link](https://www.vaksincovid.gov.my/en/ppv/).

+### India

+1. The list of vaccination sites from CoWIN: [link](https://www.cowin.gov.in/home).

 ## Relevant work